croaky/laptop/books/sicp.md

 as the value of the entire `begin` form.

-`balance` is a name defined in the global environment and is freely accessible to be examined or modified by any procedure.
+`balance` is a name defined in the global environment and is freely accessible to be examined or modified by any proc.
 It would be better if we could make `balance` internal to `withdraw`:

 ```lisp